donaladams/donaladams.github.io/_posts/2016-11-20-command-line-parsing-in-sbt.md

 categories: blog
 ---

-I've been working with Scala for the last couple of years and like many (if not most) Scala developers, I've had my ups and downs with SBT.
+I've been working with Scala for the last couple of years and like many (if not most) Scala developers, I've had my ups and downs with [SBT](http://www.scala-sbt.org/).
 SBT is a powerful tool but it's easy to lose your footing.

 During our most recent hackweek at [Nitro](http://www.gonitro.com) I worked on an SBT plugin with some colleagues to help us create and manage our build pipelines in Jenkins.
 This was the first time I needed to handle proper command line input in SBT.

-In this post, we'll look at implementing a command line tool in sbt, making use of its built-in parsing infrastructure to handle command line arguments.
-If you make it to the end, we'll also suggest an alternative, potentially more pragmatic approach than that suggested in the SBT documentation.
+In this post, we'll look at two ways of handling command line input in SBT:

+1. The _SBT way_, using its [built-in parsers](http://www.scala-sbt.org/0.13/docs/Parsing-Input.html) from the ground up
+2. Using [scopt](https://github.com/scopt/scopt) to take care of the details for us

+I would definitely recommend the second approach if you are looking to do this yourself as I believe it is simpler, more pragmatic and more robust to change.

 ## mkdir